med0x2e/ExecuteAssembly/README.md

 ## TLDR (Features):
 - CLR related modules unlinking from PEB  data structures. (use MS "ListDLLs" utility instead of PH for confirmation)
-- .NET Aseembly and Reflective DLL PE DOS headers stomping (specific bytes/offsets).
+- .NET Aseembly and Reflective DLL headers stomping (MZ bytes, e_lfanew, DOS Header, Rich Text, PE Header).
 - Use of static hardcoded syscalls for bypassing EDR Hooks. (x64 support only for now, from WinXP to Win10 19042)
 - CLR "AppDomain/AppDomainManager" enumeration and re-use (ICLRMetaHost->EnumerateLoadedRuntimes), just set the spawnto/host process to a known Windows .NET process.
 - Dynamic Resolution of WIN32 APIs (PEB) using APIs corresponding hash (SuperFastHash)